 • Look for opportunities to learn and develop new skills

-• Try not to worry about views of how things should happen, there is generally never a clear path toward a job or career
+• Try not to worry about views of how things should happen; there is generally never a clear path toward a job or career

 • Follow up on your curiosity and take action.
 Don’t worry about whether you will be successful or where it will lead.
-If you don’t try new ideas you’ll never know where they might have led.
+If you don’t try new ideas, you’ll never know where they might have led.

 Lastly……….

 Now, this is just one of many theories of career management and may not suit you.
-You may be the sort of person that likes to plan everything down to the last detail.
+You may be the sort of person who likes to plan everything down to the last detail.
 However, this may well blindside you to opportunities that planned happenstance may present.
-Indeed many of my clients find the framework of planned happenstance a blessed relief.
-As the overwhelming sense of “stuckness” in their careers can be as a result of over intellectualising the whole business and what they “should” be doing in their work.
-This theory can go some way to help our sense from the malaise of our job choice or career paths.
-Although by any stretch of the imagination no theory is perfect but can at least provide us with a way of thinking about what we do and why.
+Indeed, many of my clients find the framework of planned happenstance a blessed relief.
+As the overwhelming sense of “stuckness” in their careers can be a result of over-intellectualising the whole business and what they “should” be doing in their work.
+This theory can go some way to help us sense the malaise of our job choice or career paths.
+Although by any stretch of the imagination, no theory is perfect, this text presents just one of many theories of career management, and it may not resonate with everyone.
+Some individuals prefer to meticulously plan every detail of their careers.
+However, this rigidity might blind them to opportunities that arise through planned happenstance.
+In fact, many of my clients find the concept of planned happenstance to be a refreshing relief.
+Often, they feel an overwhelming sense of being “stuck” in their careers, which can stem from overthinking what they “should” be doing in their professional lives.

 Bibliography